sujnanpatil/Dynamic-Copilot/Labs/Lab-02.md

 ## CRM Actions

+# Lab Scenario

+To maximize the advantages of Copilot for Sales, it's essential to have your external contacts integrated into your CRM system.
+Within Copilot for Sales, this process is termed as linking a contact to your CRM.
+These contacts, once linked, are identified as Saved contacts within the system.

+# Lab Objectives

+In this lab, you will perform:

+- Create a contact in your CRM from Copilot for Sales
+- Connect a contact to your CRM
+- Change the connected CRM contact
+- View and update CRM data
+- Search and share CRM data
+- Connect and save emails and meetings to CRM
+- View recent and upcoming activities
+- Add private notes

 ### Task 1: Create a contact in your CRM from Copilot for Sales

 1. In the **Copilot for Sales** pane, select a mail from the inbox.